 If open-mindedness is one of the essentials of recovery, as we read in the Big Book, then it follows that narrow-mindedness is one of its chief stumbling blocks.
 Yet few of us would see it that way.
 As it applies to us, that is.
 We are more than ready to identify the defect in others—to take their inventory rather than ours.
 How many of us have given any serious thought to the possibility we might be affected by the same ailment?
 How many of us have included it in the list of defects to examine in ourselves when working Steps 4 and 10?

 These color my experience and go to make up the mode through which I receive the world.
 They become the filters—the necessarily narrow filters—through which I view and value things.
-With time, I develop a natural, unconscious resistance to ideas, views, beliefs, or ways of life which are new, different, or unfamiliar, or which challenge or conflict with those to which I am already accustomed.
+With time, I develop a natural, unconscious resistance to ideas, views, beliefs, or ways of life simply because they are new, different, or unfamiliar, or because they challenge or conflict with those to which I am already accustomed.

-This makes of narrow-mindedness an intellectually or cognitively limiting defect: it restricts my ability to learn, acquire knowledge, and gain understanding.
+This makes of narrow-mindedness a cognitively or intellectually limiting defect: it restricts my ability to learn, acquire knowledge, and gain understanding.
 In short, it keeps me from growing.

 It is for this reason that narrow-mindedness is a stumbling block to recovery.
 AA is about growth, and especially about spiritual growth.
-“When the spiritual malady is overcome,” says the Big Book, “we straighten out mentally and physically.”
+“When the spiritual malady is overcome,” says the Big Book, “we straighten out mentally and physically" (p.
+64).
 Yet it is precisely the spiritual “angle” of the program to which narrow-mindedness makes us resistant.

 These are of course questions of faith.
 But AA tells us that faith is a gift, and that our job is to open up and make ourselves ready to receive it.
-Yet the faith AA proposes is a faith that works.
-It involves effort, and narrow-mindedness is averse to effort.
+We do that, says AA, by practicing a faith that works.
+Such faith involves effort, and narrow-mindedness is averse to effort.
 It fosters and is fostered by related work-aversive defects such as apathy, complacency, self-satisfaction, and sloth, all of which conspire to keep us in a state of blissful ignorance.

 Indeed, narrow-mindedness is one of the hardest defects to detect in ourselves.
 By its very nature, it impairs our ability to conduct an objective self-appraisal.
 The necessary degree of detachment, of self-distancing, is lacking.
 Moreover, in causing moral harm, narrow-mindedness works behind the scenes.
-It functions as a contributing factor in situations involving other, more specific defects, such as resentment, impatience and intolerance.
-We may be able to see these particular defects and not see the larger defect underlying them—in which case the defects will continue to crop up.
+It functions as a contributing factor in situations involving other, more glaring defects, such as resentment, impatience and intolerance.
+We may be able to see these particular defects and not see the larger defect abetting them—in which case they will continue to crop up.

 Narrow-mindedness is the problem to which open-mindedness is the solution.
 As a virtue, open-mindedness requires practice.
 An enquiring mind and a passion for truth are necessary, but we all carry the seeds of such qualities in us.
 They will grow if we cultivate them.
 An honest admission of our fundamental ignorance, a humble recognition of how little we know, of how little we really understand about things, will also help.
 So will a willingness to listen, to give a fair hearing where we would rather turn a deaf ear, to withhold judgment, to reach conclusions slowly and tentatively, our minds always open to the possibility that, as “A Vision for You” tells us, more will be disclosed (Big Book, p.
 164).
 Such practices will ensure that, when it is, we will have the eyes to see and the ears to hear.

-[Image: 30 Vesey Street, second headquarters of AA and Works Publishing (1940–1944) after Bill split with Hank and moved office from Newark.
+[Image: 30 Vesey Street in downtown Manhattan, second headquarters of AA and Works Publishing (1940–1944) after Bill split with Hank and moved office from Newark.
 For Ruth Hoch’s recollections of this move, please click on link.
 For an audio of this post, please click on link.]